champagnealexandre/alexandrechampagne.io/content/authors/admin/_index.md

 I also maintain a [digest](ool-digest/) of newly published papers on the origin of life every week or so.

-In my free time, I run, bike, do yoga, and [love to travel](https://www.instagram.com/champagne.alexandre21/).
+In my free time, I run, bike, do yoga, and love to travel!